automatisch/automatisch/packages/docs/pages/apps/google-docs/triggers.md

 ---
 favicon: /favicons/google-docs.svg
 items:
-  - name: New document created
+  - name: New document
-    desc: Triggers when you create a new Google Doc.
+    desc: Triggers when a new document is created.
 ---

 <script setup>